hotrodorm/hotrod/hotrod-project/docs/docs-4/crud/select-by-primary-key.md

 # Select by Primary Key

-The `selectByPK()` method is implemented in DAOs related to a table that has a primary key.
+The `select()` method is implemented in DAOs related to a table that has a primary key.

 The method receives as parameter all primary key columns and returns a VO with the selected row.